ajbanjara/Wireshark/WinPcap.md

 # Windows Packet Capture

-[Npcap](https://nmap.org/npcap/) and [WinPcap](http://www.winpcap.org) are Windows versions of the [libpcap](http://www.tcpdump.org/) library.
+[Npcap](https://npcap.com) and [WinPcap](http://www.winpcap.org) are Windows versions of the [libpcap](http://www.tcpdump.org/) library.
 One of them must be installed in order to capture live network traffic on Windows.
+Npcap supports Windows 7 through Windows 11.
+WinPcap is for Windows 95 through Windows 8.

-The Wireshark installer from 3.0 onwards includes [Npcap](https://nmap.org/npcap/), where versions before include WinPcap.
+The Wireshark installer from 3.0 onwards includes Npcap, where versions before included WinPcap.
-Even with the older Wireshark versions Npcap might work better for you, especially if you run Windows 10.
+Even with the older Wireshark versions, Npcap might work better for you, especially if you run Windows 10.
 Npcap has a Yes/No comparison chart - [Npcap or WinPcap?](https://nmap.org/npcap/vs-winpcap.html)

 See [CaptureSetup/CapturePrivileges](/CaptureSetup/CapturePrivileges) for information about using Npcap and WinPcap with Wireshark.

-The libpcap/WinPcap file format description can be found at: [Development/LibpcapFileFormat](/Development/LibpcapFileFormat)
+The libpcap file format description can be found at: [Development/LibpcapFileFormat](/Development/LibpcapFileFormat)

 ## Npcap Versions

 Npcap gets regular [bug fixes and upgrades](https://github.com/nmap/npcap/blob/master/CHANGELOG.md) on its own release schedule, which means the version bundled with the Wireshark installer may not be the latest.
-Please use an [updated version](https://nmap.org/npcap/) when possible.
+Please use an [updated version](https://npcap.com/#download) when possible.

 See the "Add or Remove Programs" list of the "Control Panel" for the installed version.

 ## WinPcap Versions

-:warning: **We strongly recommend that you use version 4.1.3 or 3.1.
+:warning: **We strongly recommend that you use [Npcap](/Npcap).
+If you must use WinPcap, use version 4.1.3.
 Some annoying bugs are fixed in these versions\!**

 See the "Add or Remove Programs" list of the "Control Panel" for the installed version.

-### Latest Stable Release: 4.1.3
+### Last Stable Release: 4.1.3

-The current and last WinPcap release version is 4.1.3.
+The last WinPcap release version was 4.1.3.
 The 4.1.x versions contain the following improvements:

   - Support for Windows XP, Vista, 2008, Windows 7, 2008R2 64 bit, Windows 8 and Server 2012
   - Allows remote capture to work with Wireshark